Testing Imprecise Hypotheses: The Gaussian sequence model

 \subsection{Testing under general non-smooth \texorpdfstring{$\ell_p$}{lp} norms}

 Let us finally comment on testing hypotheses \eqref{eq:gaussian_testing_lp} when $p > 1$ is not an even integer.
 In this case, there is no unbiased estimator of $\norm{v}_p^p$, and the bias of the the plug-in statistic \eqref{eq:debiased_plugin_test_lp} grows with the magnitude of $\norm{v}_p$.
-Thus, we can expect the testing rates to follow the same pattern as for $\ell_1$ norm in \zcref{thm:gaussian_testing_l1}.
+Thus, we can expect the testing rates to follow the same pattern as for $\ell_1$ norm in Theorem \ref{thm:gaussian_testing_l1}.

 The next result establishes that, for $p \in [1,2)$, the smallest separation between hypotheses at which the debiased plug-in test can reliably distinguish them interpolates between the known testing rates for a simple null hypothesis \citep{ingsterTestingHypothesisWhich2001} and the functional estimation rates \citep{lepskiEstimationLrnormRegression1999,hanEstimationL_Norms2020}.
-The proof appears in \zcref{sec:upper_bound_lp_odd_less_2}.
+The proof appears in Section \ref{sec:upper_bound_lp_odd_less_2} of the supplementary material.